 4. It’s all in the Planning

 Find out if the exhibition is an annual event and book your place for next year.
-The possiblilty of receiving a reduced ‘early bird’ rate will be in your favor, plus the more you exhibit at the same show, the more likely you are to build a reputation and get repeat visitors.
+The possibility of receiving a reduced ‘early bird’ rate will be in your favour, plus the more you exhibit at the same show, the more likely you are to build a reputation and get repeat visitors.

 5. Listen, Listen.
 Listen